zarf-dev/proposals/0008-rework-inspect/README.md

 information to express the idea and why it was not acceptable.
 -->

+### Remove, instead of deprecate zarf package inspect
+`zarf package inspect <package.tar.zst>` inspect will remain usable, but deprecated for a year until it's removed, see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).
+Given that the `zarf package inspect` command is not a part of the core flow, and likely not often used in automated systems, we considered removing it right away.
+However, given the low anticipated maintenance cost of keeping the command around, we decided to institute a deprecation process

 ### Change the Command Structure

 There are several different ways this command could be structured differently.

 - `zarf package inspect` with flags for the different commands such as `zarf package inspect --manifests` or `zarf package inspect --images`.
 The issue here is that many flags would apply to some commands and not others.
-For example, `--kube-version` and `--set` are relevant to manifests and values-files but irrelevant to images.
+For example, `--kube-version` and `--set` are relevant to `zarf package inspect manifests` and values-files but irrelevant to `zarf package inspect images`.
 By separating the commands it becomes clear which flags apply to which resources.
 - `zarf dev show manifests [DIRECTORY]`, `zarf dev show values-files [DIRECTORY]`, `zarf package show manifests [PACKAGE]`, and `zarf package show values-files [PACKAGE]`.
 This would make the commands less overloaded as they wouldn't take either a package or a directory.
 It also would ensure every flag is relevant.
 For example, the `--create-set` and `--flavor` would only exist for the `dev` commands.
 However, This increases the surface area of the CLI with four new commands.
 Additionally, since `zarf dev show manifests` and `zarf package show manifests` have different parent commands they would be less discoverable than if under the same parent.
 - `zarf show manifests [PACKAGE|DIRECTORY]` and `zarf show values-files [PACKAGE|DIRECTORY]`.
 This is the most concise option and reads well.
 However, introducing the new root command `show` may limit discoverability.
 With no other commands under `show` users may not notice the new root word.
 - `zarf package show manifests [PACKAGE]` and `zarf package show definition manifests [DIRECTORY]` This would have good discoverability, being under the `package` parent.
 However, `zarf package show definition manifests` is long at five words, and a word like `definition` may not be clearly articulate that the command is intended for package directories.